The groundbreaking for the 88-bed Erlanger Behavioral Health Hospital is set for Monday, at the corner of Holtzclaw and Citico Avenues.

-The two-story, 69,000-square foot building, is on the corner of North Holtzclaw and Citico Avenues.
-At full service, the hospital will include 24 beds for geriatric patients, 24 for adults, 18 for children and adolescents, and 22 for substance abuse patients.
-The hospital opening will begin as a soft launch of medical services serving the adult population first.
-Other services for geriatric and pediatric populations will roll out later this year.
+The two-story, 69,000-square foot facility is being built on the corner of North Holtzclaw and Citico Avenues.
+It will include 24 beds for geriatric patients, 24 for adults, 18 for children and adolescents, and 22 for substance abuse patients.